ComputationalRegulatoryGenomicsICL/cageflow/README.md

 # &beta;

+## To-do for version 2

+### Features to implement

+1. G trimming with cutadapt?
+(With this, are we making sure that the actual TSS is mapped and is not soft-clipped?
+Otherwise, why not use trimming of unmapped Gs by CAGEr?)

+2. STAR module for spliced alignment (instead of HISAT2).

+3. Make STAR the default aligner; allow running bowtie2 instead of STAR with a `--bowtie2` option.

+4. BAM filtering with arbitrary user-defined options (do MAPQ >= 20 by default?
+How to make 5-prime bedgraph/bigwig files after the filtering? bigWig by default?
+Bedgraph instead (or along with) bigWig with `--bedgraph`?).

+5. Move the MultiQC run before CAGEr to give the user the preprocessing QC report earlier and not to depend on CAGEr's possible fails (which would preclude MultiQC from running).

+6. Include FastQC after TrimGalore to the MultiQC report.

+7. CAGEr pipeline as a set of modules (include plotting motifs around TSSs on both strands to check if a pyrimidine-purine (initiator-like) motif is present).

+8. CAGEfightR (a separate module? a part of the CAGEr pipeline? which functions do we need from it?)

+9. Generate a UCSC track hub with the final data.

+### Finishing up

+10. Check if the `nf-validation` Nextflow plugin or any other nf-core tools could help the user to create the input CSV.

+11. Rename `input_reads.sh` into `make_input_csv.sh` for clarity.

+12. Make a "metromap" schematic of the pipeline.
+See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).

+13. Cite in `CITATIONS.md` all the tools that we used.

+14. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.

 ## Introduction

 **ComputationalRegulatoryGenomicsICL/customcageq** is a Nextflow pipeline to process CAGE sequencing data from raw reads to the creation of a CAGEexp (CAGEr) object containing called TSSs.
 The pipeline is specifically designed to be used upstream of CAGEr.